lrchnnng/craft-collective/TESTING.md

 |Shopping Bag|![Lighthouse - Shopping Bag](assets/testing-img/lighthouse-bag.png)|

 ### Python Testing
-I ran all of my python files through Code Institute's Python Linter to check for any semantic or stylistic problems.
+I ran all of my python files through [Code Institute Python Linter](https://pep8ci.herokuapp.com/) to check for any semantic or stylistic problems.
 I also utilised the Flake8 extension in order to highlight any issues within my py files.

 |Main Files|Screenshot|
 |---|---|